microsoft/language-server-protocol/specification.md

 * For a request the response should be an error with `code: -32002`.
 The message can be picked by the server.
 * Notifications should be dropped, except for the exit notification.
 This will allow the exit of a server without an initialize request.

 Until the server has responded to the `initialize` request with an `InitializeResult`, the client must not send any additional requests or notifications to the server.
+In addition the server is not allowed to send any requests or notications to the client until it has responded with an `InitializeResult`, with the exception that during the `initialize` request the server is allowed to send the notifications `window/showMessage`, `window/logMessage` and `telemetry/event` as well as the `window/showMessageRequest` request to the client.

-During the `initialize` request the server is allowed to send the notifications `window/showMessage`, `window/logMessage` and `telemetry/event` as well as the `window/showMessageRequest` request to the client.
 The `initialize` request may only be sent once.

 _Request_:
 * method: 'initialize'